-Differences between adjustable and fixed loans
+Differences between fixed and adjustable rate loans

-You might choose an Adjustable Rate Mortgage to take advantage of a lower initial rate and count on moving, refinancing or absorbing the higher rate after the initial rate goes up.
-ARMs can be risky in a down market because homeowners could be stuck with rates that go up when they cannot sell their home or refinance at the lower property value.
+Most people who choose ARMs do so because they want to take advantage of lower introductory rates and do not plan on staying in the house for any longer than the initial low-rate period.
+ARMs can be risky in a down market because homeowners can get stuck with rates that go up when they can't sell or refinance with a lower property value.

 Have questions about mortgage loans?
 Call us at (512) 335-7800.
 It's our job to answer these questions and many others, so we're happy to help!